johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 In the acronym of CRUD, I am functionally only interested in the 'R'.
 I'm biased towards speed of query results, as the data is being used to load a webpage.
 I will be the only one updating the database, and that infrequently, so the amount of time and complexity involved in updating doesn't bother me.
 I will keep a modest eye on the amount of hard disk memory storage taken up, but even that is mostly inconsequential to me.

-Of course, having mentioned hard disk space as being mostly inconsequential to my needs, I deliberately excluded the actual review comments from the database.
-The text drastically increased storage space, adding almost 50% (90MB on top of 208MB).
-This saves on hard disk space and (presumably) speed of accessing the database on the reviews table.

 I partitioned off a lot of the listings data into separate categories to speed runtime.
-I created two tables for common numerical and categorical data, and then several other tables for less frequently accessed data.
+I created two tables for common numerical and categorical data, and then several other tables for less frequently accessed data (availaiblity, minimum and maximum night, aggregate review statistics).

 The view `map_listings` created in the schema contains all of the fields necessary to populate a JavaScript map of the AirBnB's in DC, and also displaying some basic information at the neighbourhood level.
-This view returns data in 110-150 msec, vs. ~500 msec for v1.0 queries, cutting query time by at least a third.
+This view returns data in 110-150 msec, versus ~500 msec for my original version of the query, cutting query time by at least a third.
+Combining relevant information from multiple tables into one view allows me simplify my map query into one API call: 'SELECT * FROM map_listings'.

-To optimize joins, I built `idx_host_id` and `idx_neighbourhood_id` on the listings table, for the only columns used in making joins that aren't already primary keys.
+To optimize joins, I built `idx_host_id` and `idx_neighbourhood_id` on the listings table.
+These are the only columns used in making joins that aren't already primary keys, so it should speed queries involving those joins.

 Using an index for purposes other than speeding joins, I built the `idx_lat_long` to optimize load time of the map, which has a marker for every listing.

-Make efficient queries for the webpage's api calls.
+For any data used in the web dashboard plots, I created efficient queries to speed the loading of data.

 ## Limitations